-19.2 Disclaimers
+18.3 Disclaimers

-General - Information in this document is believed to be accurate and reliable.
+Limited warranty and liability - Information in this document is believed to be accurate and reliable.
 However, NXP Semiconductors does not give any representations or warranties, expressed or implied, as to the accuracy or completeness of such information and shall have no liability for the consequences of use of such information.